By Gary Bandy

 I propose to borrow this idea and say that a public sector organization can get better results by employing average people operating within good governance than if it had brilliant people trying to operate with broken governance.

-Taking that idea a step further, there is a strong argument for public financial management capacity building programs to include the development of positive organizational cultures and not just technical training.
+Taking that idea a step further, there is a strong argument for Public Financial Management (PFM) capacity building programs to include the development of positive organizational cultures and not just technical training.

 Gary Bandy is an independent consultant who helps public sector organizations to manage their finances better.
 A great teacher and the author of Financial Management and Accounting in the Public Sector, he is also a guest lecturer at The FreeBalance Academy.